Larmbs/personal-site/assets/articles/ml/neural-network-layers.md

 - This is useful for extracting the main features of data like edges by allowing user to apply their own filters.

 ##### Pooling
-- Downscales data through some kernel
+- Downscale data through some kernel
 - This helps to speed up solve speeds by simplifying the network down to a more manageable level.